 Yes, ASOS is a fast fashion brand.

-ASOS is one of the largest online fashion retailers in the UK, selling clothes to over 22 million customers annually.
-It was founded by three white British men, Nick Robertson, Andrew Regan, and Quentin Griffiths (who are collectively worth over £100 million).
+ASOS sells clothes to over 22 million customers annually.
+It was founded by white British businessmen, Nick Robertson, Andrew Regan, and Quentin Griffiths (who are collectively worth over £100 million).
+Today it is owned by shareholders, and has over 3,000 employees.
+In 2021, ASOS reported making over £3.9 billion in revenue.

 Fashion Revolution Transparency Rating: 47/100